What is Multisig (Multisignature)?

 How It Works

-A multisig address is created from multiple public keys, specifying how many signatures are required (the "m-of-n" scheme).
-For example, a 2-of-3 address requires any 2 out of 3 private keys to sign transactions spending from that address.
-When you want to spend multisig bitcoin, you create a transaction and it gets passed around for signing.
-Each required signer (at least 2 in this example) signs with their private key.
-Once enough signatures are collected, the transaction is complete and can be broadcast.
-Bitcoin's scripting language enforces this requirement—nodes verify that the proper number of signatures are present before accepting the transaction.
+When you want to spend multisig bitcoin, you create a transaction.
+It gets passed around for signing.
+Each required signer (at least 2 in our example) signs with their private key.
+Once enough signatures are collected, the transaction is complete.
+Broadcast.
+Done.
+Bitcoin's scripting language enforces the requirement at the protocol level.
+Nodes verify the proper number of signatures are present before accepting the transaction into a block.